On the continuous-time limit of the Barab\'asi-Albert random graph: Proofs

-To prove Theorem \ref{Teo1a}, we proceed through three steps.
-First we define two Markovian processes, on the same probability space as $\{d(v_i,n(m+1))\}_{n\geq i}$, determined by known Markovian kernels.
-Then we show that these two processes bound from above and below the degree process of the BA model.
-Finally we prove that these two processes, each one evaluated at a convenient time, converge in distribution as $n\rightarrow\infty$ to a unique process evaluated at a unique time.
+\begin{enumerate} \item we define two Markov processes, on the same probability space as $\{d(v_i,n(m+1))\}_{n\geq i}$, determined by suitable Markov kernels and we show that those two processes bound from above and below the degree process of the BA model (Lemma \ref{teo2.1} and Corollary \ref{cor2}); \item we prove that those two processes, each of them evaluated at a convenient time, converge in distribution as $i\rightarrow\infty$ (and therefore as $n \rightarrow \infty$) to a unique process evaluated at a unique time (Lemma \ref{lema1conv}). \end{enumerate}